papinet/papiNet-API/2.0.0/purchase-order.md

 ## PATCH Responses with State Information

 When the _customer_ will request an update on its _purchase-order_, e.g. a change of a _quantity_, via an API endpoint using the PATCH method, the _supplier_ API response will not contain an explicit answer to that request, but it will give the new state of  _purchase-order_ resulting of that update request.
-The _customer_ will then be able to deduct the answer to its request by analyzing the difference between the states before and after its request.
+The _customer_ will then be able to deduce the answer to its request by analyzing the difference between the states before and after its request.

-This way to communicate the answer to update requests may seem more "complicated" than an explicit answer, however taking into account all the possibilities of changes, as well as their combinations, defining a JSON structure rich enough to convey all these possibilities would probably lead to a too complex, unreadable, structure.
+This way to communicate the answer to update requests may seem more "complicated" than an explicit answer, however taking into account all the possibilities of changes, as well as their combinations, defining a JSON structure rich enough to convey all these possibilities would probably lead to a too complex, unreadable structure.

-Let's illustrate our "reply with state" technique with an example.
-When the _customer_ requests a quantity change, the _supplier_ response will not directly indicate if the change has been accepted or rejected.
+Let's illustrate our "reply with state" technique with an example:
+Suppose the _customer_ requests a quantity change, the _supplier_ response will not directly indicate if the change has been accepted or rejected.
 It will just reply with the quantity that results from this change request.
-So, if the quantity reflects the quantity within the change request, the _customer_ can deduct that its request has been accepted, and on the contrary, if the quantity remains at its value prior the request, the _customer_ can deduct that its request has been rejected.
+So, if the quantity reflects the quantity within the change request, the _customer_ can deduce that its request has been accepted, and on the contrary, if the quantity remains at its value prior the request, the _customer_ can deduce that its request has been rejected.

 ## papiNet Stub Service